 On February 18, 2022, Tyche filed an Amended Answer, Counterclaims and Third-Party Complaint.
 On March 22, 2022, we and each of the Individual Company Defendants filed a Motion to Dismiss all of Tyche's claims.
 A hearing on such Motion to Dismiss was held on August 25, 2022, and the Court granted the Motion to Dismiss entirely as to each of the Individual Company Defendants, and also as to three of the four Counterclaims brought against us, only leaving Tyche's declaratory relief claim.
 On September 9, 2022, Tyche filed a Notice of Appeal as to the Court's decision, which has not yet been briefed or adjudicated.
-On August 26, 2022, Tyche filed a Motion to vacate or modify our existing attachment Order against Tyche's shares of the our common stock held in escrow.
+On August 26, 2022, Tyche filed a Motion to vacate or modify our existing attachment Order against Tyche's shares of our Common Stock held in escrow.
 We have filed our Opposition thereto, and the Court summarily denied such Motion without hearing on January 3, 2023.
 Tyche subsequently filed a Notice of Appeal as to that denial and filed its Opening Brief on January 30, 2023.
 We filed our opposition brief on March 2, 2023, and no hearing date has been set.
 On April 12, 2023, we filed a Motion for Summary Judgment against Tyche.
 The Court has scheduled a hearing in New York on such Motion for June 20, 2023.

 On January 30, 2023, we filed a Notice of Motion for Summary Judgment and to Dismiss Affirmative Defenses against Tyche.
-Tyche has not yet filed its opposition thereto, and no hearing has yet been set on this matter.
-We and the Individual Company Defendants intend to continue to vigorously defend against all of Tyche's claims, however, there can be no assurance that they will be successful in the legal defense of such claims.
+That motion has been fully briefed, and the Court has scheduled a hearing thereon for September 8, 2023.
+We and the Individual Company Defendants intend to continue to vigorously defend against all of Tyche's claims; however, there can be no assurance that they will be successful in the legal defense of such claims.
 Written discovery proceedings and depositions have occurred among the parties.